 The Bellingham Youth Jazz Band started its 23rd year on Wednesday, October 5th @ 7pm at the Bellingham First Baptist Church, 110 Flora Street.
 Concerts continue December 4 at the Port Festival at the Cruise Terminal, 12-12:50.
 Interested middle/high school musicians on sax, trumpet, trombone, guitar, piano, bass (upright/electric) drum set or vocals that are currently enrolled in their school’s music programs and/or taking weekly private lessons are eligible if they have one year minimum experience on their instrument.
 Due to the vulnerability of those we serve, full COVID-19 vaccinations will be required of all participants in the band.
 Weekly Wednesday rehearsals and 20+ performances run through next Spring.
 Call 360-676-5750 for pre-registration (so there will be music waiting for you), or email: email@example.com

 Underwriting projects and program services include:

 Funding for these programs comes primarily from members like you.
-Now in our 21st concert season, member donations provide the lion’s share of the annual budget, while corporate, foundation, and arts grants provide the balance of our funding needs.
-With that in mind, I encourage you to look over our exciting mix of jazz projects for 2019 and invest in making jazz accessible and affordable to all.
-You may order tickets and make donations on-line through the Jazz Project Store.
+Now in our 24th season, member donations provide the lion’s share of the annual budget, while corporate, foundation, and arts grants provide the balance of our funding needs.
+With that in mind, I encourage you to support the arts in general and The Jazz Project specifically.
 Thank you for supporting live music and living musicians.
 Jud Sherwood, Jazz Project Director